 Richter used different media and approaches in his painting all throughout his career.
-My favourite among the collection is Halifax 1978 because this is probably the only oeuvre in the whole exhibit where I saw a reversal in Richter’s creative process.
-Some of his paintings were based on photographs but in this case, Richter photographed the small abstract painting Halifax in different angles and distances.
-The result is a montage of 128 black and white photos of brushstrokes which you can mistake as an aerial view of a landscape.
+My favourite among the collection is Halifax 1978 because this is probably the only oeuvre in the whole exhibit where I saw a reversal in Richter's creative process.
+Some of his paintings were based on photographs but in this case, Richter photographed the small abstract painting Halifax from different angles and distances.
+The result is a montage of 128 black-and-white photos of brushstrokes which you can mistake as an aerial view of a landscape.

 This room shows how Richter explores the sense of perception as part of the visual and viewing process in art.
 My obvious choice from this room is Richter's Self-portrait as it is the only painting of the artist himself in the retrospective.
 I like the idea that the artist has also rendered a blurred vision of himself.